-20 Non-Alcoholic Beverages to Help You Thrive During Dry January & Beyond - E!
+21 Non-Alcoholic Beverages To Help You Thrive During Dry January and Beyond - E!
 Online

 Replace your go-to citrusy vodka with Optimist Botanicals' "Bright," and you won't be disappointed.
 You'll love and appreciate the hints of lemon, jasmine, lavender and orange, too!

-Treat yourself to Lyre's NA Amalfi Spritz, Gin & Tonic and Classico cocktails without feeling a smidge of guilt!
-Each offers a bold blend of flavors that will leave your taste buds begging for more.
+Treat yourself to Lyre's NA Gin & Tonic cocktails without feeling a smidge of guilt!
+Each can offers a bold blend of flavors that will leave your taste buds begging for more.

+Looking for more great product with winter wellness in mind?
+Shop these self-care essentials for seasonal affective disorder.